 - Dumbbell row – 3 sets of 5-8 reps

-The workout is split into three types; pull, push, and supersets.
-The idea behind this workout plan is to target each muscle group twice each week.
-The 3-day full-body workout ends with a superset designed for strength gains.
+This workout is split into three types; pull, push, and total body (2).
+The idea behind this workout plan is to target each muscle group twice weekly.
+The three-day full-body workout ends with a superset that is designed for strength gains.

 Full Body Workout 1 – Push